The Saint Louis University Craft Talks is a series about creativity in all its forms.

 In each episode, our host, Edward Ibur, interviews writers, artists, educators and other visionaries to explore their creative processes and world perspectives.
 We peer inside the minds of creators and teachers who share their thoughts, opinions and beliefs with the world in captivating formats.
 Interviewees including rising star poet Monika Sok, Forbes Magazine’s 30 Under 30 mixed-media artist Kahlil Irving, internationally renowned painter Victor Wang, award-winning journalist Jeannette Batz Cooperman and others, who share intimate details about their work process and sources of inspiration.

 They also offer advice for listeners who are budding or established artists and/or educators themselves.
 The Craft Talks series is a part of the programming for the St. Louis Literary Award, sponsored by the Saint Louis University Libraries.
 Join us as we get to know the stories behind these compelling creators.
-Craft Talks is also available as a podcast on all streaming services where you get podcasts.
+Craft Talks is also available on YouTube and as a podcast on all streaming services where you get podcasts.

 Recent Craft Talks at Saint Louis University